 - NFListRetrieval: It allows retrieving a list of NFs currently registered in the NRF.
 This service operation is not allowed to be invoked from an NRF in a different PLMN.

-- NFProfileRetrieval: It allows retrieving the NF Profile of a given NF instance.
+- NFProfileRetrieval: It allows retrieving the NF Profile/SCP Profile of a given NF instance.
 This service operation is not allowed to be invoked from an NRF in a different PLMN.

 The NFStatusSubscribe / NFstatusNotify / NFStatusUnsubscribe operations can be invoked by an NF Service Consumer (i.e., "source NF") requesting to be notified about events (registration, deregistration, profile change) related to an NF instance (i.e., "target NF") located in the same PLMN, or in a different PLMN.